openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-resource-objects/06-06-replacing-resource-objects/assignment.md

 # Congratulations!

- You've just learned how to replace an existing OpenShift resource object using `oc replace` or `oc path`.
+ You've just learned how to replace an existing OpenShift resource object using `oc replace` or `oc patch`.

 ----